Online Poker in Australia: Everything You Need

 We’re proud to have seen the Australian poker community grow so strong over the last decade.
 We do respect the Australian Government’s decision in taking steps to protect consumers and hope that in time we’ll be able to serve real money poker to you again.

 Partypoker made its departure announcement about the same time as PokerStars, and restricted access to Australian players starting August 31, 2017.

 The company pledged to continue working with poker players across the country to lobby the Australian government for a safe and regulated online poker market.

 America’s Cardroom and the Winning Poker Network

 Australian players can no longer sign up to sites on the Winning Poker Network, including America’s Cardroom.
 Players aren’t blocked from the site, but there is no option for Australians to select their country when signing up.

 If you were a member of WPN sites before they left the Australian poker industry, your account may be “grandfathered” in.
 This means that you can still play as long as you signed up and had money in your account prior to the cardroom’s closure in the country.

 How Are Australian Players Affected?

 The good news is players aren’t really directly affected by Australia’s online gambling laws, in that players can’t be penalized.
-Any fines are imposed on the actual online poker site, so you don’t have to worry about any sort of punishment coming your way if you play poker online from Australia.
+Any fines or penalties are imposed on the actual online poker site, so you don’t have to worry about any sort of punishment coming your way if you play poker online from Australia.